OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

 You can also copy individual keys using the `--export-secret-key` and `--import` flags for GPG - see the documentation for more details.

+#### GPG Agent Forwarding

+Agent forwarding can be done with ssh.
+The syntax is along the lines of port forwarding, but with sockets paths, similar to this:

+    LOCAL_SOCKET=$(gpgconf --list-dir agent-extra-socket)
+    REMOTE_SOCKET=$(ssh $REMOTE_HOSTNAME gpgconf --list-dir agent-socket)
+    ssh $REMOTE_HOSTNAME rm $REMOTE_SOCKET
+    ssh -R $REMOTE_SOCKET:$LOCAL_SOCKET $REMOTE_HOSTNAME

+The agent-extra-socket is a restricted socket.
+You may see errors like:

+    gpg: connection to agent is in restricted mode
+    gpg: setting pinentry mode 'loopback' failed: Forbidden

+or:

+    gpg: public key decryption failed: Invalid IPC response

+If this is the case, try using the non-restricted socket:

+    LOCAL_SOCKET=$(gpgconf --list-dir agent-socket)

+If you have text-entry of the gpg passphrase, ensure `~/.gnupg/gpg.conf`
+contains:

+    use-agent
+    pinentry-mode loopback

+And ensure `~/.gnupg/gpg-agent.conf` contains:

+    allow-loopback-pinentry

+Restart the agent with:

+    echo RELOADAGENT | gpg-connect-agent

 #### Creating new secrets

 A new password (e.g. for an SQL admin account) can be generated with the